3mmarYasser/ecommerce-api/README.md

    git clone https://github.com/3mmarYasser/ecommerce-api.git
    ```

 2. **Install Dependencies**: Navigate to the project directory and install the required dependencies using your preferred package manager.
-For example, using npm:
+For example using npm:
    ```
    cd ecommerce-api
    npm install